vtlmks/remakes/README.md

 ## Build Instructions

 1. Clone this repository and navigate to the root directory.
-2. Run the `./bootstrap.sh` script to prepare the environment and build GLFW as a static library.
+2. Run the `./bootstrap.sh` script to prepare the environment and build GLFW as a static library for both linux and windows.
    ```bash
    ./bootstrap.sh
    ```